BloomTech-Labs/DS-GoodNews/README.md

 ## Tech Stacks
 All the codes are written in Python.
-We use the Flask microframework as the backend to serve these articles/stories to other client applications via RESTful web services.
+We use the Flask microframework as the backend to serve these articles/stories to client applications via RESTful web services.
 We use SQLAlchemy on top of PostgreSQL for database.

 ## Web API